 'Longtermism' is the view that positively influencing the long-term future is a key moral priority of our time.

-Although ethical concern for the long-term future is not a new idea, only recently has a serious intellectual project emerged around it — asking whether it is legitimate, and what it implies.
+One way you might object to the above is by suggesting some kind of 'discount rate' over time for the intrinsic value of future welfare, and other things that matter.
 The simplest version of a social discount rate scales down the value of costs and benefits by a fixed proportion every year.

 Economic analyses sometimes yield surprising conclusions when a social discount rate isn't included, which is sometimes noted as a reason for using them.
 But longtermists could suggest that this gets things the wrong way around: since a social discount rate doesn't make much independent sense, maybe we should take those surprising recommendations more seriously.

 Consider the 'burying glass in the forest' example above.
 If we discounted welfare by 3% every year, we would have to think that the child stepping on the glass in 500 years' time is around 2 million times less bad — which it clearly isn't.
 Since discounting is exponential, this shows that even a modest-seeming annual discount rate implies wildly implausible differences in intrinsic value over long enough timescales.

 Consider how a decision-maker from the past would have weighed our interests in applying such a discount rate.
 Does it sound right that a despotic ruler from the year 1500 could have justified some slow ecological disaster on the grounds that we matter millions of times less than his contemporaries?

 Put simply, humanity might last for an incredibly long time.
 If human history were a novel, we may still be living on its very first page.